lokapal-xyz/education/content/howtodao/01-dao-design/SubDAOs/SubDAOs-Usage.md

 ## **What Are SubDAOs?**

-A SubDAO is a governance structure that delegates specific responsibilities to a smaller unit within a larger DAO.
+A SubDAO is a governance structure that holds specific responsibilities as a smaller unit within a larger DAO.
 Instead of requiring all members to vote on every decision, a DAO can assign tasks, funding, or governance authority to SubDAOs that specialize in particular areas.

 SubDAOs can take various forms, such as: